 In the HeForShe IMPACT 10x10x10 initiative implemented by UN Women, Prime Minister Abe was selected to be one of the 10 male leaders to support women's empowerment in a top-down manner.
 The prime minister has indeed been leading the efforts for women's empowerment in Japan, including appointing a man to be the minister in charge of this issue.
 In June 2014, a group of men who were executives of Japan's leading companies made a declaration to support the acceleration of women's empowerment to create a "society in which women shine."
-The Japanese government has also been implementing measures to increase the number of IKUMEN, which means "men proactively raising children", and of IKUBOSS, who are "boss supporting their subordinates in both their business and personal lives by giving due consideration to their work-life balance, while achieving results for their companies.
+The Japanese government has also been implementing measures to increase the number of IKUMEN, which means "men proactively raising children", and of IKUBOSS, which refers to "bosses who support their subordinates in both their business and personal lives by giving due consideration to their work-life balance, while at the same time achieving results for their companies.
 The government will thereby create a society in which all members, including both men and women, can lead their lives comfortably.